7PH/deadlock.js/README.md

 Keep in mind that each worker will allocate a MySQL Pool with 'connectionLimit' connections.

 Also, the appSecret has no use at the moment but it will be used later to handle interactions with the web server, such as retrieving logs, statistics, editing configuration.
+There will be a cooldown for appSecret authentication, but you should use a secure one.

 ## See also